Nerve-box/express-tools/README.md

 ## Key features

+The goal of these plugins is to make it dead simple to add protocol interop on existing applications, reducing new-framework fatigue.

 - Plugin system to bridge [OpenAPI](), [JSONRPC / MCP](), [GraphQL]() and others to your existing app.
 - Auto-generated documentation endpoints.
 - Core utils for graceful shutdowns, healthcheck endpoints, etc.